Lemelson STEM M.S. Program Goals

 - You are expected to complete your “Program of Study” form by the end of your first year in the program.
 These forms are available at University Graduate School Website.

 - You are responsible for all paperwork pertaining to your degree.
 The University Graduate School and UNR Office of Admissions and Records can answer your questions pertaining to University paperwork.

 - Immunizations for COVID, MMR and TD are required for all students.
 Make sure you are up to date before the program starts.

-- If you drop out of the program, you are required to repay the UNR Foundation for the courses you have completed.
+- If you drop out of the program, you are required to repay the University Foundation for the courses you have completed.
 The purpose of this is to ensure that you are committed to following through with the program.
 (Each teacher signs an agreement with details about repayment if she or he can’t complete the master’s program.)

 What is the program's responsibilities to you?